 - Social media polls and questionnaires using platforms like Facebook and Twitter

-- Questionnaires sent in the post, delivered around the houses in your neighbourhood, or placed in key community spaces like libraries, shops, schools.
-It’s important to think about how people will return these; you will need a reply-paid envelope or drop off points such as a local corner shop or a secure box next to your building
+- Questionnaires sent in the post, delivered around the houses in your neighbourhood, or placed in key community spaces like libraries, shops, and schools.
+It’s important to think about how people will return these; you will need a reply-paid envelope or drop-off points such as a local corner shop or a secure box next to your building

 Make sure participants are aware that you are following GDPR rules by providing a tick-box for respondents to give their consent to data collection.